lynnaloo/xtuple-vagrant/README.md

 ### Setup Vagrant ###

 - Edit the `Vagrantfile` and change the `sourceDir` variable to match the location of the cloned xTuple source code: `sourceDir = "../../dev"`
+  - This path should be relative to the location of the Vagrantfile

 - [Optional] Edit the host machine's `hosts` file (private/etc/root) as root and add an entry for the virtual machine: `192.168.33.10 xtuple-vagrant`